kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 ### Anti-Pattern 1 - Having unit tests without integration tests

-This problem is very classic with small to medium companies.
+This problem is a classic one with small to medium companies.
 The application that is being developed in the company has only unit tests (the base of the pyramid) and nothing else.
 Usually lack of integration tests is caused by any of the following issues:

 1. The company has no senior developers.
-The team has only junior developers fresh out of college who have only see unit tests
+The team has only junior developers fresh out of college who have only seen unit tests
 1. Integration tests existed at one point but were abandonded because they caused more trouble than their worth.
 Unit tests were much more easy to maintain and so they prevailed.
 1. The running environment of the application is very "challenging" to setup.
 Features are "tested" in production.

 I cannot really say anything about the first issue.
 Every effective team should have at least some kind of mentor/champion that can show good practices to the other members.
 The second issue is covered in detail in antipatterns 8, 9 and 10

 This brings us to the last issue - difficulty in setting up a test environment.
 Now don't get me wrong, there are indeed some applications that are *really* hard to test.
 Once I had to work with a set of REST applications that actually required special hardware on their host machine.
 This hardware existed only in production, making integration tests very challenging.
 But this is a corner case.
-For the run-of-the-mill web or back-end application that they typical company requires, setting up a test environment should be a non-issue.
+For the run-of-the-mill web or back-end application that the typical company requires, setting up a test environment should be a non-issue.
 With the appearance of Virtual Machines and lately Containers this is more true than even.
 Basically if you are trying to test an application that is hard to setup, you need to fix the setup process first before dealing with the tests themselves.

 But why are integration tests essential in the first place?